vardecab/vardecab/README.md

     >An easy-to-use Python library for displaying Windows 10 Toast Notifications.
 Improved version of win10toast and win10toast-persist to include `callback_on_click` to run a function on notification click, for example to open a URL.

 ### Smaller projects:

-- 💸 Script to be up to date with forex → <a href="https://github.com/vardecab/forex-notifier" target="_blank">forex-notifier</a>:
-    >Simple script to show forex rates as Windows 10/11 / macOS notification.

 - 📦 And a script to look for updates for my Kindle → <a href="https://github.com/vardecab/kindle-updater" target="_blank">kindle-updater</a>:
     >Script in Python to check if new software version is available for Kindle Paperwhite 4 (or any other model after you change a couple of variables).